Canada 'in shock' at ice hockey bus crash

 The lorry and bus collided on Friday at around 17:00 local time (23:00 GMT) on Highway 35, north of Tisdale.

-The Royal Canadian Mounted Police said 29 people including the driver were on the bus at the time, and that 14 people were killed.
+The Royal Canadian Mounted Police said 29 people including the driver were on the bus at the time, and that15 people were killed.

 The other 15 passengers have been taken to hospital.
-Three are in critical condition.
+Two remain in critical condition.

 The lorry driver was not injured in the collision.